Ed.D. in Higher Education

 |Fall Term||Spring Term||Summer Term|

 Note: CAHA 799 is a variable credit course.
 Minimum of 12 credits required to graduate.
+Dissertation may take two to five semesters depending on topic and data collection timeline.

 The Ed.D. weekend cohort is a hybrid program where students take two eight-week courses during fall and spring terms with two Saturdays required per eight-week course (four Saturday classes per term).
 Summer classes will be in a weekend or online format.